cert-manager/google-cas-issuer/README.md

 There are two required test workflows:
 - `run_unit_tests` - this runs automatically on every pull request
 - `run_e2e_tests` - this runs on a pull request when the `ok-to-test` label is added
-**⚠️ IMPORTANT: a maintainer must add this label manually after verifying that the PR is non-malicious, ping a maintainer when your PR is ready**
+**⚠️ IMPORTANT: A maintainer must add this label manually after verifying that the commits in your PR are non-malicious.
+Ping a maintainer when your PR is ready.
+This label has to be re-added every time a change is made in the PR.**